LASzip/LASzip/design/specification.rst

    - if the GPS time stamp *has not* changed we use one symbol whose value ranges from 0 to 12 to encode whether we need to add 2, 3, 4 ...
 12, 13 or 14 to the previous return number (of the same scanner channel) to get (modulo 16) to the current return number that we then compress using the previous return number (of the same scanner channel) as one of sixteen contexts.
    - if the GPS time stamp *has* changed we use one symbol whose value ranges from 0 to 15 to encode the current return number that we then compress with the (already encoded) number of returns as one of sixteen contexts.

-Next we use the number of returns n and the return number r to to derive two numbers that are used for switching contexts later: a *return map m* and *a return level l*.
+Next we use the number of returns n and the return number r to to derive two numbers between 0 and 15 that are used for switching contexts later: a *return map m* and *a return level l*.

 The *return map m* simply serializes the valid combinations of r and n: for r = 1 and n = 1 it is 0, for r = 1 and n = 2 it is 1, for r = 2 and n = 2 it is 2, for r = 1 and n = 3 it is 3, for r = 2 and n = 3 it is 4, for r = 3 and n = 3 it is 5, for r = 1 and n = 4 it is 6, etc. Unfortunately, some LAS files start numbering r and n at 0, only have return numbers r, or only have number of return of given pulse counts n.
 We therefore complete the table to also map invalid combinations to be used as a context.
 Furthermore with up to 15 returns there would be too many different combinations (namely 120).
 Therefore we map combinations of many returns pulses to the same number m and also complete the table for all combinations of r and n as shown below: